foremast/foremast/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each deployment environment specified in the ``pipeline.json`` file will need an
 accompanying ``application-master-{env}.json`` file in the same directory.

 The \`application-master-{env} files have a lot of exposed values with sane
 defaults.
-Please take a look at the docs for all options.
+Please take a look at the :doc:`application_json` docs for all options.

 application-master-{env}.json example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^